WSMorrison/BricksThenMadeNow/README.md

   A customer can view their cart, decide that they are ready to buy, and with Stripe integration can pay for their purchase securely and quickly.
 The order will be committed to the database.

 - Customer can search or filter items.<br>
   From any of the pages, the user can use the search bar at the very top of the page.
 Not only will the search bar search the item names and descriptions, but it would search the item number as well, since the item number is based on the Lego item number of the vintage set.
 From a theme page, the customer can also filter All items, or the items of any theme (City, Space, Castle, Train, or MOC) by part count.
-This is also a defacto price sorting, since the prices are largely based on parts counts.
+This is also a defacto price sorting, since the prices are largely based on parts counts but there are up to three differently prices Skus per Item.

 - Customer can sign up for email marketing.<br>
   In the footer of all pages for unlogged in users is a button that will take the user to a form to sign up for marketing emails.
 The form will take the user name, email, and there are four checkboxes for the user to indicate their interests.
 Per GDPR rules, all these checkboxes are default unchecked and the customer has to opt in.